roma-34/Face_recognizer/README.md

 # Face Recognition Attendance System

-A beginner-friendly real-time face recognition attendance project using OpenCV and `face_recognition`.
+A real-time face recognition attendance project using OpenCV and `face_recognition`.